Human rights in North Korea: Labor rights

+A report by the Office of the United Nations High Commissioner for Human Rights on forced labor in North Korea concluded that North Koreans are exploited by an extensive multi-layered system of forced labor directed towards the interests of the state rather than the people and which is a means for the government to control, monitor, and indoctrinate the population.
+The report found that the institutionalized forced labor system begins with children still in school and continues into adulthood.
+Military conscripts are routinely forced to work in agriculture and construction.
+After completing school and military service, North Koreans are assigned their jobs by the state, with no free choice of work, and may still be mobilized into "shock brigades" to carry out manual labor, often in agriculture and construction, for little or no pay.
+North Koreans carrying out forced labor are subjected to poor working conditions without pay, and are subjected to beatings with women also at risk of sexual violence.
+The report found widespread abuses in the exploitation of prisoners for labor to the extent that it could constitute slavery.

-Freedom of expression
+Freedom of speech and assembly

-The North Korean constitution has clauses guaranteeing the freedoms of speech and assembly.
+The North Korean constitution has clauses nominally guaranteeing the freedoms of speech and assembly.
 In practice, other clauses take precedence, including the requirement that citizens follow a socialist way of life.
 Criticism of the government and its leaders is strictly curtailed and making such statements can be cause for arrest and consignment to one of North Korea's "re-education" camps.
-The government distributes all radio and television sets; citizens are forbidden to alter them to make it possible to receive broadcasts from other nations; doing so carries severe penalties.

-There are numerous civic organizations but all of them appear to be operated by the government.
+There are numerous civic organizations, but all of them appear to be operated by the government.
 All routinely praise the government and perpetuate the personality cults of the Kim family.
 Defectors indicate that the promotion of the cult of personality is one of the primary functions of almost all films, plays, and books produced within the country.

+Freedom of information

+Information about the outside world is strictly curtailed.
+All but a minuscule minority of North Korean citizens are prohibited from using the Internet.
+The government maintains an intranet called Kwangmyong which is disconnected from the global Internet.
+The government distributes all radio and television sets; citizens are forbidden to alter them to make it possible to receive broadcasts from other nations; doing so carries severe penalties.
+Consumption of foreign media is strictly prohibited and can even be punished by execution.